Advisory Committee

 Conference Attendance

-Teacher members of the Professional Growth Networks Advisory Committee are able to attend one conference per calendar year of a network other than the network for which they already have a membership.
+Teacher representatives of the Professional Growth Networks Advisory Committee are able to attend one conference per calendar year of a network other than the network for which they already have a membership.
 All expenses to attend this conference, including registration fee, travel, substitute teacher, etc., are paid by the Federation.